Entry Point Script Validation Error Reference

 Occurs:

-This error is displayed when you attempt to edit a script file that is already attached to a script record or a custom form.
+This error occurs when you edit a script file that is already attached to a script record or a custom form.
 Specifically, if you try to edit and save changes to the @NApiVersion JSDoc tag value.

-For example, you will see this error if you try to remove the @NApiVersion 2.0 JSDoc tag from a version 2.0 script.
+For example, you'll see this error if you try to remove the @NApiVersion 2.0 JSDoc tag from a version 2.0 script.

-Or, if you try to add the @NApiVersion 2.0 JSDoc tag to a version 1.0 script, you will see this error.
+Or, if you try to add the @NApiVersion 2.0 JSDoc tag to a version 1.0 script, you'll see this error.

 Correction: